 - 1. Prepare your computer.
-See "Preparing your computer and removing the computer cover" on page 99. - 2.
+See "Preparing your computer and removing the computer cover" on page 95. - 2.
 Locate the rear fan assembly.
-See "Computer components" on page 35. - 3.
+See "Computer components" on page 33. - 3.
 To remove the rear fan assembly, do the following: - a.
-Locate and disconnect the rear-fan-assembly cable from the rear-fan-assembly connector on the system board. - b.
-Remove the rear fan assembly by breaking or cutting the rubber mounts and gently pulling the rear fan assembly out of the chassis.
+Disconnect the rear-fan assembly cable from the system fan connector on the system board.
+See "Parts on the system board" on page 39. - b.
+The rear fan assembly is attached to the chassis by four rubber mounts.
+Break or cut the rubber mounts and gently pull the rear fan assembly out of the chassis.

-Figure 122.
+Figure 104.
 Removing the rear fan assembly

-4. To install a new rear fan assembly, do the following:

-a.
-Align the new rubber mounts with the corresponding holes in the chassis and push the rubber mounts through the holes.
+- 4. To install the rear fan assembly, do the following: - a.
+Align the new rubber mounts of the new rear fan assembly with the corresponding holes in the chassis.
+Push the rubber mounts through the holes. - b.
 Pull the tips of the rubber mounts until the rear fan assembly is secured in place.

-Figure 123.
+Figure 105.
 Installing the rear fan assembly

-b.
-Connect the rear-fan-assembly cable to the rear-fan-assembly connector on the system board.
-See "Parts on the system board" on page 42.
+c.
+Connect the rear-fan assembly cable to the rear-fan connector on the system board.
+See "Parts on the system board" on page 39.